CV899/2D-Circles/README.md

-# Geometric-Shapes
+# 2D-Circles
-Creates and compares different geometric shapes using various properties.
+Creates and compares circles based on their areas and perimeters.

 <i>Specifications:</i>